Frequently Asked Questions About Immigration & Travel

 2. What if I am traveling to the U.S.?

-If you are coming to the U.S., you may need to apply for a visa from a U.S. consulate in your country.
+If you are coming to the U.S., you may need to apply for a visa from a U.S. consulate in your country unless you qualify for the Visa Waiver Program and have an approved ESTA.
 (In some countries, there is no U.S. consulate, in which case there is usually a U.S. consulate in another country that handles visa applications and other immigration matters for the country without a consulate.)

 There are two broad categories of visas: immigrant and nonimmigrant.